Sunday, May 5, 2013

 His employee said “That’s not my dog.”
 I'd like to think God then commented, “No... that’s my dog.”

 Jean’s friend immediately scooped up the cold, hungry dog and took her to the only place to take a dog...
-Miss Jeans house.
+Miss Jean's house.

 “I can’t imagine what she must have been through.”
 Jean just kept saying over and over again.
 “It was so cold the first few nights after she disappeared.
 And Gordon is over 15 miles away!”

 After examing Protector, Jean concluded that she was no longer pregnant and we had to assume the puppies hadn’t survived, as it didn’t appear Mama Dog was nursing.
 But Mama Dog was alive.
 Robert’s girl was alive.
 What an amazing end to an amazing story we all kept saying.
 Amazing?
 Yes.
 The end?
-Not so much.

 Protector slept in front of the fireplace for several hours, seemingly exhausted and not anxious in the least...at first.
 But suddenly she was up, pacing by the door, unable to settle back down.
 On a hunch born of rescuing thousands of dogs, Jean examined Protector again.